 Responsible supply chains, or responsible sourcing, represent an effort by companies to ensure their supply chains, from the site of extraction to the end user, and promote key sustainable development principles, such as peace, the protection of human rights and environmental stewardship.
 Companies can either undertake this process voluntarily or can do so in response to government regulations.
 The process itself can be complex, involving a host of global actors across supply chains and sectors.
 But its importance cannot be overstated.

 You mentioned that some of these initiatives may be voluntary.
 Can you explain these commitments?

-The end goal of VSIs is to positively impact communities, the environment and the economy.
+The end goal of VSIs is to have a positive impact on communities, the environment and the economy.

-In the mining sector, examples include the Mining Association of Canada’s Towards Sustainable Mining initiative, the Initiative for Responsible Mining Assurance’s Standard for Responsible Mining, the OECD’s Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and the IFC’s Environmental and Social Performance Standards, to name a few.
+In the mining sector, examples include the Mining Association of Canada’s Towards Sustainable Mining initiative, the Initiative for Responsible Mining Assurance’s Standard for Responsible Mining, the OECD’s Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and the International Finance Corporation’s Environmental and Social Performance Standards, to name a few.

 What are some of the challenges to ensuring responsible supply chains?